Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak

-After computing the control requests, we map their decimal representations to a 12-bit unsigned range and transmit each request serially over 5 pairs of RS422 differential output ports on the frame grabber board which are capable of speed up to 10 MHz.
+After computing the control requests, we map their decimal representations to a 12-bit unsigned range\rffsecond{, append four DAC control bits,} and transmit each \jplsecond{of the 5 requests serially over a pair\soutsecond{request serially over 5 pairs}} of RS422 differential output ports on the frame grabber board which are capable of speeds up to 10 MHz.
 The frame grabber will also supply the necessary serial clock and chip select control signals which are required for the DAC chip we will use for the future system.
 An additional on/off signal is mapped to an output port to indicate the beginning and conclusion of model inference.
-This allows us to empirically measure inference latency using an oscilloscope (see Figure~\ref{fig:waves} (bottom)).
+This allows us to empirically measure inference latency using an oscilloscope.

 \paragraph*{Validation and verification:}

 For this work, we also developed a C testbench which logs the model output, input cropping and reordering, control request generation, and unsigned request mapping, allowing us to rapidly test and verify the HLS design.
 However, while this tool enables verification of the algorithms implemented in HLS prior to synthesis, we must also validate the results in hardware.